-The policies surrounding the applicability and use of the IL-TRM in planning, implementation, and evaluation were originally established by the Commission in ICC Docket No. 13-0077, and most recently in ICC Docket No. 17-0270..
+The policies surrounding the applicability and use of the IL-TRM in planning, implementation, and evaluation were originally established by the Commission in ICC Docket No. 13-0077, and most recently in ICC Docket Nos.
+17-0270 and 19-0983.

-This document represents the eighth version of the IL-TRM and it applies to Section 8-103B and Section 8-104 energy efficiency programs.
-It contains a series of new measures, as well as a series of errata items and updates to existing measures that were already present in the first seven versions.
+This document represents the ninth version of the IL-TRM and it applies to Section 8-103B and Section 8-104 energy efficiency programs.
+It contains a series of new measures, as well as a series of errata items and updates to existing measures that were already present in the first eight versions.
 Like the previous versions, it is a result of an ongoing review process involving the Illinois Commerce Commission (ICC) Staff (Staff or ICC Staff), the Utilities, the Evaluators, the SAG TAC, and the SAG.
 VEIC meets with the SAG and/or the TRM TAC at least once each month to create a high level of transparency and vetting in the development of this TRM.